Painting fabrics, Leather and Imitation Leather

 Whether furniture or textiles - a new look with chalk paint

-Of course, old furniture, e.g. made of wood, can be given a great makeover with our varnishes.
+Of course, old furniture, e.g. made of wood, can be beautifully revitalised with our varnishes.
 But can you also paint fabrics?
-We at MissPompadour say: Yes, you can also embellish textiles with our paints and varnishes.
+We at MissPompadour say: Yes, you can also embellish textiles with our varnishes and chalk paints.
 Almost all fabrics can be painted with matt wall and chalk paints.
 No extra textile or leather paint is required.

-Give your jute shopping bag a personalised design by decorating it with our stencils, or design lampshades and curtains to match your wall paints.
+Personalise your jute shopping bag by decorating it with our stencils, or design lampshades and curtains to match your wall paints.
 Clothing can also be painted with personalised motifs.
 Please note that a curtain or item of clothing, for example, must remain movable.
 Therefore, you can only create patterns with wall paint, not paint the entire surface.

 Give old upholstered furniture a new, fresh look.
 A dark brown armchair made of faux leather becomes a real eye-catcher.
 If you also want to paint the frames of old chairs in addition to the upholstery fabric, you can find out how to do this in our guide to painting wooden furniture.

-The important thing is that no matter which fabric you want to paint, the surface should be intact and not worn.
+It is important that no matter which fabric you want to paint, the surface should be intact and not worn.

-Colour or paint: The advantages of chalk paint
+Dyeing or painting: The benefits of chalk paint

-It is often difficult to reupholster pieces of furniture, such as armchairs, yourself and professional repairs can quickly become expensive.
+Reupholstering furniture yourself, such as an armchair, is often difficult to achieve, and professional repair can quickly become expensive.

-Painting fabrics, leather or faux leather with matt wall paints or varnishes is a cost-effective alternative and a clever solution!
-For example, paint the fabric of your old sofa or cushion covers with our MissPompadour Paints, CosyColours chalk varnishes or our LittlePomp chalk paints.
-These are available in many great colour shades.
+Painting fabrics, leather or faux leather is a cost-effective alternative and a clever solution!
+For example, paint the fabric of your old sofa or cushion covers with our MissPompadour wall paints, CosyColours chalk wall paints, or our LittlePomp chalk wall paints.
+For leather, faux leather or similar smooth materials, use the paints and chalk varnishes from the respective collections.
+These are available in many wonderful shades.

-Their great advantage is that they are water-soluble, making them ideal for colouring fabrics.
-Our sustainable colours are free from solvents and therefore do not affect the fabric.
-This means you don't have to worry about the painted textiles later releasing harmful substances into the environment.
-However, please note that painting with chalk or acrylic paint will change the feel of the textiles, making them less supple.
+The great advantage of these is that they are water-based – making them ideal for dyeing fabrics.
+Our eco-friendly paints are solvent-free and therefore do not damage the fibres.
+You don’t need to worry about the painted textiles releasing harmful substances into your home later on.
+Please note, however, that the feel of the textiles will change when painted with chalk or acrylic paint – they will lose some of their original softness.

 Step-by-Step: How to paint your fabrics the right way

-In the following step-by-step guide, we explain our painting hack and show you how to easily paint fabrics
+In the following step-by-step guide, we’ll explain our painting hack and show you just how easy it is to paint fabrics.

-We recommend that you add some oil to the paint before painting the fabric.
-This makes the painted fabric more supple and gives it a pleasant feel.
-Use normal sunflower or rapeseed oil - about 1 tablespoon per 1 litre of paint.
-It is important that you mix the oil well with the paint.
-Mix them together in a paint tray so that the paint remains untouched and durable in the can.
+We recommend adding a little oil to the paint before painting your fabric.
+This makes the painted fabric feel more supple and gives it a pleasant texture.
+Use standard sunflower or rapeseed oil – about 1 tablespoon per 1 litre of paint.
+It is important to mix the oil well into the paint.
+Combine them in a paint tray so that the paint in the tin remains untouched and ready to store for later.

-You can paint our chalk paints and varnishes directly onto all types of fabric without diluting them with water.
-It is best to test how well your fabric absorbs the paint on an inconspicuous area.
+You can apply our chalk paints and lacquers directly to all fabric types without needing to thin them with water first.
+We recommend testing a small, inconspicuous area to see how well your fabric absorbs the paint.
 Apply the paint as thinly as possible.
-If you have problems spreading the paint on the fabric, dilute it with water.
+If you have trouble spreading the paint over the fabric, thin it slightly with water.

 Step 3: Application of the stroking technique